 A NEW CHAPTER

 The reason that I started to work out physically that I suffered from depression and a painful childhood.
 I was not in an unhappy state of mind.
-Yes, I remember very well those feelings.
+I remember those feelings very well.
 That’s how I became an independent and mentally strong woman.
 It was a vision that I had, to become a personal trainer and to pursue this dream even if my parents were against it 'because i would make no money'.

 I thank my parents for teaching me to have a strong discipline, honesty, humility, and hard work.
 My parents always pushed me to be involved in as many sports as possible and to excel at them.